ThreadedStream/godis/README.md

 decouple client and server, in order for them to be independent components.

-After accomplishing the latter, I should make an attempt to dockerize application, since now it's pretty wonky, by virtue of the fact that docker's passing a lot of EOFs when client starts, and the whole application stops reacting to user input.
+After accomplishing the latter, I should make an attempt to dockerize application, since now it ends up being pretty wonky, by virtue of the fact that docker's passing a lot of EOFs when client starts, and the whole application stops reacting to user input.